Health & Insurance

 - issuing an official Statement of Fitness for Work (“fit note”)

 - referrals (to a hospital or a specialist)

 - asthma clinics

 - chronic obstructive airways disease clinics

 - coronary heart disease clinics

 Services that can be expected from every practice, but which are not mandatory:

 - contraceptive services

 These are the main services and responsibilities you can expect your practice to offer in almost any case.
 There are a number of additional services a GP can choose to provide.
 Usually, you can find out about the qualifications of a GP in the practice they work in, or by using the NHS service search engine.

-Booking an appointment is very straightforward and is usually done on the phone.
-If you need to see your GP urgently, you can either visit the practice and wait.
+Booking an appointment is very straightforward and is usually done on the phone or sometimes even online.
+If you need to see your GP urgently, you can also visit the practice and wait.
 This makes sure you will be seen on that day.
 Or you can call ahead and see whether they have time to see you on short notice.
 In some cases, you can also opt for a consultation via phone or with the practice nurse.